how2fps/SUTDVisualNovel/readme.txt

-Type python main.py in the terminal to run the program.
+Type python main.py and press enter in the terminal to run the program.